157Studios/AryionDisinterestFilterUltimate/README.md

 ## Installation
 To install ADFU, you need a compatible userscript plugin.
 I have tested it with the following plugins:
 ### Chrome/Chromium-based browsers:
-  * Violentmonkey
+  * Violentmonkey - Originally written for
-  * Tampermonkey - It will complain about some code but it works perfectly fine
+  * Tampermonkey - Complains about some code, does not support the Importing of a JSON file

 Please follow your userscript manager's instructions to install a userscript from URL, and copy this URL:
 `https://github.com/157Studios/AryionDisinterestFilterUltimate/raw/main/AryionDisinterestFilterUltimate.user.js`